 Transparency note: Some links in this post may lead to external booking opportunities.
 If a purchase is made, we receive a small commission.
 The price does not change for you.

 Despite Mallorca being widely developed for tourism, there are still quite a few areas that remain untouched and should continue to stay that way.
 Among them are many beaches that are almost deserted and often hidden away.
 These secluded havens offer peaceful retreats where one can truly grasp the essence of Mallorca as it once was, before tourism took hold.
-Here, I present to you seven of the most stunning secluded beaches of Mallorca.
+In this article, I present to you seven of the most stunning secluded beaches of Mallorca.

 Cala Figuera de Formentor